Imran407704/HostInjection/README.md

 ## Tips for Effective Testing

-1. **Start Small**: Begin with a small wordlist to understand the target's behavior
+1. **Start Small**: Begin with a small header wordlist to understand the target's behavior
 2. **Use Pretty Progress**: Enable `--pretty-progress` for cleaner output during testing
 3. **Save Results**: Always use `-o` to save findings for later analysis
 4. **Proxy Through Burp**: Use `-p` to route traffic through Burp Suite for detailed inspection